 I was sitting at my desk mid-week pondering where I would fish, and what species I’d be going for, when a friend of mine told me the spring smallmouth bite had started.
 Within seconds I knew exactly what I was about to do with my weekend—I was heading to Zone 10 targeting pre-spawn bass!

-My trip included a three-hour drive followed by a 5-km boat ride across the lake, ending at an island where I’d be camping out for the weekend!
+My trip included a three-hour drive followed by a 5-km boat ride across the lake, ending at an island where I’d be camping out for the weekend.
 The weather was calling for thundershowers overnight and I got a break—upon arrival the clouds parted, giving enough time for me to set up camp.
-I started a fire and cracked a beer to get settled in and unwind, however, the weather felt otherwise.
-The skies opened with an absolute sheet of rain!
+I started a fire and settled in to unwind, however, the weather said otherwise.
+The skies opened with an absolute deluge of rain.
 It poured down the entire evening and into the early morning.
 Luckily, I had an excellent shelter with a conifer tree canopy aiding in my protection.

 I woke up damp and groggy to the pitter-patter of the rain on the fly of my tent.
 Knowing I had made the trip with the sole purpose of fishing, I dressed warm and put on my rain gear.
 A quick breakfast and bailing of the boat—which seemed like it took forever—was completed and the boat was finally loaded and ready for my day on the water.
 I had a good idea of where I wanted to fish, but knew I’d have to cover water and use a variety of baits to determine the bite and the structure the fish were relating to.